 Messrs.
-Edwards, Ewing, Lazarus and Waitman have been independent directors since the closing of our initial public offering in May 2006.
-If elected, Mr. Burns will be an independent director.
+Edwards, Ewing and Lazarus have been independent directors since the closing of our initial public offering in May 2006.
+Mr. Burns has been an independent director since his election as a director at the 2008 annual meeting.

 Each member of the Company's various standing committees also receives the following compensation related to service to these committees: